yanmeng0705/academic-independence/README.md

 ✅ **Instructions to run on data**
 To reproduce the main figures and results:

-To begin, load the input dataset located in the ‘demo dataset’ folder.
+To begin, load the input dataset described in the ‘demo dataset’ folder.
 Then, sequentially execute each Jupyter notebook in the ‘code’ folder.

 ✅ **Expected output**
 - `results/` will include:
-  - Divergence metrics over time
+  - impact metrics over time
-  - Topic evolution plots
+  - community dectection results
   - Co-authorship network metrics
   - Reproduction of key figures from the manuscript